-DX tools is the general term used at SUMCO for tools that support operation efficiency, including BI tools, 1 RPA, 2 and workflow systems.
-3 and workflow systems.
+DX tools is the general term used at SUMCO for tools that support operation efficiency, including BI tools, 1 RPA, 2 and workflow systems 3 .

-The results so far are work savings of more than 100,000 hours a year, and reduction in paper use by more than 150,000 sheets a year.
+The results so far are work savings of more than 110,000 hours a year, and reduction in paper use by more than 200,000 sheets a year.